pulecp/ansible-inventory-puppetdb/README.md

 # ansible-inventory-puppetdb
-This script will return inventory from puppetdb order in environment
+This script will return inventory from puppetdb ordered per environment